Akira (manga): Volume 6: Kaneda

 As Kaneda and the bikers launch their assault on the stadium, Tetsuo returns from his battle with Kei.
 As his powers continue growing, Tetsuo's body begins involuntarily morphing, and his cybernetic arm is destroyed as his original arm regrows.
 He then faces Yamada's team but absorbs their biological attacks and temporarily regains control of his powers.
 Tetsuo kills Yamada and the commandos; he also eludes the Colonel's attempts to kill him by guiding SOL with a laser designator.
 Kaneda confronts Tetsuo, and the two begin to fight; Kei joins them.
 However, the brawl is interrupted when the Americans try to carpet bomb Neo-Tokyo and destroy the city outright with their laser satellite, FLOYD.
 Tetsuo flies into space and brings down FLOYD, causing it to crash upon the aircraft carrier, killing the fleet admiral and one of the scientists.

 After the battle, Tetsuo tries to resurrect Kaori, a girl he loved who was killed in the battle.
 He succeeds to a small degree but is unable to maintain focus.
 He retreats to Akira's cryogenic chamber beneath the stadium, carrying her body.
 Kaneda and his friends appear to fight Tetsuo once more, but his powers transform him into a monstrous, amoeba-like mass resembling a fetus, absorbing everything near him.
 Tetsuo pulls the cryogenic chamber above ground and drops it onto Lady Miyako's temple.
 Lady Miyako dies while defying Tetsuo after guiding Kei into space to fire upon him with SOL.
 Kei's attack awakens Tetsuo's full powers, triggering a psychic reaction similar to Akira's.
 With the help of Kiyoko, Masaru, and the spirit of Takashi, Akira cancels out Tetsuo's explosion with one of his own.
 They are also able to free Kaneda, who was trapped in Tetsuo's mass.
 He witnesses the truth about the Espers' power as they, alongside Akira and Tetsuo, ascend to a higher plane of existence.

-The United Nations sends peacekeeping forces to help the surviving parties of Neo-Tokyo.
+The United Nations sends peacekeeping forces to provide aid to the survivors of Neo-Tokyo.
 Kaneda and his friends confront them, declaring the city's sovereignty as the Great Tokyo Empire and warning them that Akira still lives.
-Kaneda and Kei meet up with the Colonel and part ways as friends.
-As Kaneda and Kei ride through Neo-Tokyo with their followers, they are joined by ghostly visions of Tetsuo and Yamagata.
+Kaneda and Kei meet up with the Colonel and part ways amicably.
+As Kaneda and Kei ride through Neo-Tokyo with their allies, they are joined by ghostly visions of Tetsuo and Yamagata.
 They also see the city shedding its ruined façade, returning to its former splendor.